Guidelines for Authors

 - Our in-house editors will investigate any allegations of publication misconduct and may contact the authors' institutions or funders if necessary.
 If evidence of misconduct is found, appropriate action will be taken to correct or retract the publication.

-- All submitted manuscripts received by the Editorial Office will be checked by a professional in-house Managing Editor/subject specialists to determine whether they are properly prepared and whether they follow the ethical policies of the journal.
+All submitted manuscripts received by the Editorial Office will be checked by a Associate Editor/subject specialists to determine whether they are properly prepared and whether they follow the ethical policies of the journal.

 To facilitate proper peer-reviewing of your manuscript, it is essential that it is submitted in grammatically correct English.
 If you are not a native English speaker, we recommend that you have your manuscript professionally edited before submission or read by a native English-speaking colleague.
 All accepted manuscripts undergo language editing, however an additional fee will be charged to authors if very extensive English corrections must be made by the Editorial Office: pricing is according to the service.